jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 test_catching_failure
 *********************************************************************************

-Next, I add exception handling for the program to send a message when an Exception_ happens
+Time to add exception handling for the program to send a message when an Exception_ happens

 red: make it fail
 #################################################################################